showell-labs/react-native-fs-fork/README.md

       directory.
   - [Functions]
     - [appendFile()] &mdash; Appends content to a file.
+    - [copyAssetsFileIOS()] &mdash; Reads an image file from Camera Roll and writes it to the specified location.
+It also can be used to get video thumbnails.
     - [copyFile()] &mdash; Copies a file to a new destination.
     - [copyFileAssets()] &mdash; (Android only) Copies an asset file to the given destination.